eefricker/eefricker/README.md

 I am a Mathematics PhD currently based in Chicago (open to relocation).
 I am currently looking for Quantatative Researcher roles, and I am keeping a portfolio of projects towards that goal here.

+**Geometric Brownian Motion**

+    -Simple exploration using Geometric Brownian Motion as a model for daily equity (large cap) closing prices

+    -Monte-Carlo path generation assuming normally distrubted log returns, and computation of percentile bands

+    -Comparison of actual log returns and fitting them against normal vs student-t distributions (QQ plots and Anderson-Darling Test)

+    -Llung-Box Test for volatility clustering.
+Then a calculation of volatility according to a t-GARCH model

+    -Lastly, Monte-Carlo path generation using the t-GARCH model (what not to do)

 **Reinforcement-Learning-Levels (Personal Project)**

-    -Explored the foundations of reinforcement learning following an AlphaZero framework (ResNet with Monte Carlo Tree Search) for a simple Go board and Chess
+    -Exercise in the foundations of reinforcement learning following an AlphaZero framework (ResNet with Monte Carlo Tree Search) for a simple Go board and Chess

     -Also an exercise in utilizing AI (Gemini Pro subscription at the time) for code assitance (I'm comfortable in Python, but with AI I was able to write some custom C++ and CUDA kernels)